-As of December 31, 2019, there was RMB199,294 (US\$28,627) of total unrecognized share-based compensation expenses related to unvested share-based awards which are expected to be recognized over a weighted-average period of 3.17 years.
-The fair value of the awarded shares is the fair value of the Company's ordinary shares at their respective grant dates, which was determined with the assistance of an independent third party valuer.
+As of December 31, 2020, there was RMB132,797 (US\$20,352) of total unrecognized share-based compensation expenses related to unvested share-based awards which are expected to be recognized over a weighted-average period of 1.67 years.
+The fair value of the restricted shares is the fair value of the Company's ordinary shares at their respective grant dates, which was determined with the assistance of an independent third party valuer prior to the completion of the IPO and based on the price of the Company's publicly traded shares after completion of the IPO.
 Total unrecognized compensation cost may be adjusted for actual forfeitures occurring in the future.